maxim-kuzmenko/SeniorSensor/README.md

 Case 2: "Our elderly patient is on the move."
 Certain elderly individuals may need to remain in bed unless supervised by a caretaker and if they were to leave unsupervised they can cause great harm to themselves.
 These situations can arise if a patient has a condition such as dementia or a condition where they may try to roam around when they need to stay in bed.
 Notifying the caretaker immediately is key to prevent harm from coming to the elderly individual.

-Case 3: "Our elderly patient has not moved significantly for the past x hours" There is also the case where our elderly individual will need to move around after prolonged periods of inactivity for conditions that may require a small amount of healthy exercise.
+Case 3 (potential future case): "Our elderly patient has not moved significantly for the past x hours" There is also the case where our elderly individual will need to move around after prolonged periods of inactivity for conditions that may require a small amount of healthy exercise.
 This notification will remind the caretaker to check up on the elderly when necessary.

 ## Technical Details